Gab-Gotsis/universal-calculator/README.md

 # Object Oriented Scalable Calculator
 An OO calculator, built with the focus of extreme scalability, allowing new operations to be added with ease.

-The goal of this project was to create a calculator in a world where new operations are invented every day.
-Operations in this case referring to addition, subtraction, and other similar calculations.
-In order to achieve this, this program uses OO and abstraction techniques to be easily changable and scalable, only requiring one line to be altered in order to change an operation.
+The goal of this project was to create a calculator in a world where new operations are invented and changed every day (operations referring to addition, subtraction, and other similar calculations).
+A calculator in this world would need to be modifiable in as few lines as possible.
+In order to achieve this, this program uses OO and abstraction techniques to be easily changable and scalable, only requiring one symbol to be altered in order to change an operation, and one class to be added to create a new one.

 # Structure
 calculator.py contains all logic of the calculator.